meinside/kakao-api-go/README.md

-# Kakao API wrapper for Golang
+# Kakao REST API wrapper for Golang

 This is a wrapper library for [Kakao API](https://developers.kakao.com/docs) written in Golang.